hikawi/frontend-quiz-app/README.md

 // In template, only access store if ready is true
 ```

+After this, I worked on making the page layout for a question, given a list of questions.
+If I can do this for one, the project's done.
+The last part of using quiz screens and handling scores wasn't too difficult, and was very smooth sailing once props are properly (no pun intended) passed down.

 </details>

 ### What I learned

+- Using multi pages in an Astro app.
+- Preserving a persistent state through local storage.
+- Clean dark mode switcher that preserves through multiple pages.

 ### Continued development

+I'd like to use multi page and routing in Astro more.

 ### Useful resources